[An updated version of this article appears in my new web site Explore Bonds, together with many other articles on investing in bonds.]

 Harry Sit says

 Walter – If you are paying a financial advisor, you should ask him/her these questions.
 No, I’m not joking.
 That’s what a financial advisor is for, right?
 He/she should explain to you why he/she is making that recommendation and how the recommended product works.
 TIPS and CDs work differently.
 TIPS bonds and TIPS funds also work differently.
 Don’t invest in something you don’t understand.
 If your advisor cannot explain these to you, you shouldn’t work with him or her.
-I have more articles about TIPS on my bonds site Explore Bonds if you are interested in learning more yourself.
-But seriously, ask your financial advisor and get your money’s worth.
+Seriously, ask your financial advisor and get your money’s worth.